runwayml/learn/docs/how-to/chain-models-together.md

 To create the chain, first select the DenseDepth model in the left-hand sidebar.
-At the top of the Input area, you can select the source for the image data that the Runway application will send to the model.
+At the top of the Input area, you can select the source for the image data that the RunwayML application will send to the model.
 The Camera option uses your webcam, and the File option reads image data from a file on your hard drive.
 You should see a third option to the right of Camera and File that reads "Model Output."
 This option lets you select other models in the workspace